fmarco76/smartOWL/README.rst

 A library to create and/or read semantic documents using OWL

-* Free software: BSD license
+* Free software: Apache 2 license

 Installation
 ============
+"""
 ::

     pip install smartowl
+"""

 Documentation
 =============